Scolelepis squamata: Biology

-Scolelepis squamata lives in a mucous reinforced, vertical burrow in the sediment.
+Scolelepis squamata lives in a mucus-reinforced, vertical burrow in the sediment.
 It uses the long palps to feed on organic particles on the nearby seabed.
 The palps do not have a ciliated groove, so the particles are brought to the pharynx by a contraction of the whole palp.
 If there is a current, each palp can be coiled up in a helix, and the animal can feed entirely on suspended particles.
 Examination of the contents of the gut showed sediment particles, faecal pellets of other animals and a variety of embryos, larvae and juvenile prey.

 On the south coast of Britain, this worm breeds between March and July; sperm and eggs are released into the sea where fertilisation takes place, and the larvae are planktonic for about five weeks before settling on the seabed and developing into juvenile worms.
 In Brazil, it is one of the commonest species of worm on some intertidal beaches.
 Here it breeds all year round, with peak recruitment of juveniles in April and October.
 This worm has a short life-span and seems to have adopted a strategy of high growth rate, high reproductive effort and opportunistic behaviour.